data-preservation-programs/singularity/docs/en/cli-reference/storage/create/sftp.md

           umac-64-etm@openssh.com umac-128-etm@openssh.com hmac-sha2-256-etm@openssh.com

+   --host-key-algorithms
+      Space separated list of host key algorithms, ordered by preference.

+      At least one must match with server configuration.
+This can be checked for example using ssh -Q HostKeyAlgorithms.

+      Note: This can affect the outcome of key negotiation with the server even if server host key validation is not enabled.

+      Example:

+          ssh-ed25519 ssh-rsa ssh-dss

+   --ssh
+      Path and arguments to external ssh binary.

+      Normally rclone will use its internal ssh library to connect to the SFTP server.
+However it does not implement all possible ssh options so it may be desirable to use an external ssh binary.

+      Rclone ignores all the internal config if you use this option and expects you to configure the ssh binary with the user/host/port and any other options you need.

+      **Important** The ssh command must log in without asking for a password so needs to be configured with keys or certificates.

+      Rclone will run the command supplied either with the additional arguments "-s sftp" to access the SFTP subsystem or with commands such as "md5sum /path/to/file" appended to read checksums.

+      Any arguments with spaces in should be surrounded by "double quotes".

+      An example setting might be:

+          ssh -o ServerAliveInterval=20 user@example.com

+      Note that when using an external ssh binary rclone makes a new ssh connection for every hash it calculates.

+   --socks-proxy
+      Socks 5 proxy host.

+      Supports the format user:pass@host:port, user@host:port, host:port.

+      Example:

+        myUser:myPass@localhost:9005

+   --copy-is-hardlink
+      Set to enable server side copies using hardlinks.

+      The SFTP protocol does not define a copy command so normally server side copies are not allowed with the sftp backend.

+      However the SFTP protocol does support hardlinking, and if you enable this flag then the sftp backend will support server side copies.
+These will be implemented by doing a hardlink from the source to the destination.

+      Not all sftp servers support this.

+      Note that hardlinking two files together will use no additional space as the source and the destination will be the same file.

+      This feature may be useful backups made with --copy-dest.

+   --description
+      Description of the remote.

 OPTIONS:
    --disable-hashcheck    Disable the execution of SSH commands to determine if remote file hashing is available. (default: false) [$DISABLE_HASHCHECK]